-Engage the deck carrier frame tube sockets on the tractor support arms (refer to Discharge Chute Installation photo for socket location), slide the deck onto the support arms approximately 3 in.
+Engage the deck carrier frame tube sockets on the tractor support arms.
+(Refer to Discharge Chute Installation photo for socket location.)
+Slide the deck onto the support arms approximately 3 in.
 (76 mm).

-Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the photo below.
+Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the PTO Coupler Installation Tool photo.